Everything You Need to Know About Silver Nova and Silver Ray

 The ceiling, by Artur Sulla, was created just for the library on Silver Nova./Photo courtesy ICArt

-Silver Nova’s new on-board dress code
+Silver Nova and Silver Ray feature new on-board dress code

 During the day, guests can don casual wear similar to five-star resort sportswear.
 The revision to the dress code also notes that guests should wear flats or low heels on desk.